 A team is a collection of eight to twelve players, boys and girls of any ability, who work together during the course of a game against another team.

-Each team is Captained and instructed by a PGA or LPGA Professional and may have the administrative assistance of a parent volunteer/coach to assist in the administration of team business.
+Each team is Captained and instructed by a PGA or LPGA Professional and may have the assistance of a parent volunteer or coach to help with the administration of team business.

 A PGA Jr. League team